 A center of the Institute of American Indian Arts (IAIA), MoCNA is dedicated to increasing public understanding and appreciation of/for contemporary Native art, history and culture.

-Close to 7,500 artworks in the collection include paintings, works on paper, sculpture, ceramics, jewelry, photography, contemporary apparel, textiles, cultural arts, new media and installations.
+Artworks in the collection include paintings, works on paper, sculpture, ceramics, jewelry, photography, contemporary apparel, textiles, cultural arts, new media and installations.
 Many prominent contemporary artists are represented, such as Tony Abeyta, Allan Houser, and Fritz Scholder–to name a few.